zachyo/zachyo/README.md

 ### Hi there 👋
-I am Oluwasegun Zacheus, but you can call me lunarBoy.
+I am Oluwasegun Zacheus, but you can call me lunarBoy :zap:.
 I am a front-end Software Engineer interning at Altschool and based in Lagos State, Nigeria 🇳🇬; specializing in building nice and scalable web apps using React Js and SASS.

 I'm also a Blockchain enthusiast who is working towards building a career in the web3 ecosystem.
 I am ready to undergo training to help me acheive my goals.

-- 🤝 Let's Connect
+### 🤝 Let's Connect

 You can find me on these platforms: